-Our heat mapping tool uses color gradients to indicate areas of lower and higher intensity.
+Our heat map maker uses color gradients to indicate areas of lower and higher intensity.
 You have the option to:

-Use multiple colors, with different hues representing distinct brackets on a scale from minimum to maximum threshold
+Use multiple colors from our color scale, with different hues representing distinct brackets on a scale from minimum to maximum threshold

 Use one color shaded from light to dark to illustrate varying density.

 The result?
 Trends will scream at you, opportunities will beg for your attention, wasted resources will glare at you begging to be used.